 36. If your site is new, submit it to Google.
 Unless you build links very, very quickly, submitting your brand new site to Google’s index is the fastest way to get it showing up in searches for your event name (as well as the keywords most relevant to it).
 You can submit your site on this Webmaster Tools page.
 (If your site has already been around for a while, you can skip this step.)

 37. Do keyword research.
-Use tools like Google’s Keyword Planner and KeywordTool.io to find what topic and event-related keywords people are actually searching for.
+Use tools like Google’s Keyword Planner and KeywordTool.io to find what topic and event-related keywords people are actually searching for to better market an event.
 You can then add these keywords to the content on your site to have a better chance at ranking for them.
 For example, if you’re promoting a large event for toy manufacturers and distributors, KeywordTool.io gives you some suggestions you may want to incorporate for the “toy event” keyword:

 38. Write accurate, interesting meta descriptions.
 Do you know what the difference between these two search results for “national dog show” are?